cam5/leadpages_wordpress_plugin/readme.md

 ***Change Log***

+* 2.1.6.7
+    * Moved API key check to the wp_loaded hook to avoid race condition of running before loading vendor directory.

 * 2.1.6.5
     * Updated Leadpage packages to use Api Key instead of access id or lp token.
 WP-7